7 Must Know Money Saving Tips

 Going out to the movies became something that was more of a luxury.

-When the economy gets bad and people find themselves short on cash they look for more was to become frugal.
+When the economy gets bad, and people find themselves short on cash they look for more ways to become frugal.

 What does it mean to be frugal?

-1) Sparing or economical with regard to money or food.
+1) Sparing or being economical about money or food.